signalfx/gdi-specification/docs/repository.md

   - SHOULD be able to release by pushing a tag
 - MUST add the [SECURITY.md](templates/SECURITY.md)
   - SHOULD add dependabot information to `SECURITY.md` if applicable
+- SHOULD NOT contain comprehensive application examples.
+Application examples showing multi-system interactions or even cross-language use cases
-- SHOULD NOT contain end-to-end example code.
-Code showing end-to-end examples SHOULD be put in the [Splunk OpenTelemetry example repository](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing).
+  SHOULD be put in the [Splunk OpenTelemetry example repository](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing).
   Smaller, developer focused, examples MAY be included in the repository if it